AlaaHussein608/REAL-TIME_ROBOT_NAVIGATION_WITH_QR-BASED_LOCALIZATION_AND_LIDAR_OBSTACLE_MAPPING/README.md

 ## 🔄 Operational Pipeline

 1. Visual input is acquired through camera frame capture and marker recognition
-2. Spatial positioning algorithms determine robot orientation relative to markers
+2. Spatial positioning algorithms determine robot orientation and position relative to markers
 3. Coordinate information transfers to the control unit via serial interface
-4. The controller merges visual positioning with inertial measurements
+4. The controller merges visual positioning with inertial measurements to determine the configuration
-5. Pathfinding mechanisms determine optimal trajectories while avoiding obstructions
+5. Pathfinding mechanisms determine optimal trajectories while avoiding obstructions (Based on LIDAR data)
 6. Movement instructions are created and implemented by the drive system

 ---